anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/16-soft-links-and-hard-links.md

    cd /tmp
    ```

-3. Create a soft link to the `Anup` file:
+3. Create a soft link to the `Anup` file with a custom link name:
    ```bash
    ln -s ~/Anup Anup_link
    ```